Developing Applications with React + Django

 path('api/', include('myapi.urls')),

-# You can place several modules with non-overlapping subpaths on one path
+# You can connect multiple modules with non-overlapping sub-paths to one path

 # path('api/', include('another.urls')),